The big challenge: backup and GDPR

 - A centralized catalog retracing each backup and archiving task with a very granular level of identification of each object (name, metadata, date, backup time...).
 Multi-criteria search for backed up data should be part of your solution to provide a cartography of the storage associated with each data set.

-- A level of reporting means you can prove your solution is coherent.
+- A level of reporting where you can prove your data management solution is coherent.
 Where is the data?
-Who performed a restoration?
-Has the data really been recycled?
+Which employees can perform restoration?
+Has the data really been recycled etc. ?

 For more help on how Atempo can play a role in your GDPR compliance, please contact us here.